QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 In the course of presenting the model we shall describe these important ideas

-* the  widespread use a **resolvent operator** in this class of models
+*  a **resolvent operator**   widely  used in this class of models

-* the necessity of state-by-state **borrowing limits** in infinite horizon economies
+* state-by-state **borrowing limits** required in infinite horizon economies

-* the absence of any required **borrowing limits** in finite horizon economies
+* absence of  **borrowing limits** in finite horizon economies

 * a counterpart of the law of iterated expectations known as a **law of iterated values**

-* a notion of **state-variable degeneracy** that prevails within a competitive equilibrium and that explains repeated  appearances of resolvent operators
+* a  **state-variable degeneracy** that prevails within a competitive equilibrium and that explains many appearances of resolvent operators

 +++